ersouthall/Time-of-detection/README.md

 <h2 id="dataset"> Sythetic Dataset</h2>

-Stochastic simulations of the testing data is made using the Gillespie Algorithm [see further information and parameter choices](./data/README.md)
+Stochastic simulations of the testing data are made using the Gillespie Algorithm [see further information and parameter choices](./data/README.md)

 We test each online detection algorithm with data that is bifurcating (R_0 goes through 1), known as: